AxelKrypton/BashLogger/README.md

    * `PrintFatalAndExit`
    * `PrintInternalAndExit`
 1. Each function must be followed by at least one argument.
-   Each argument is printed to the fd 3 (which duplicates the standard output at the beginning) on a new line, prepending to the first argument the level label.
+   Each argument is printed to the chosen fd (which duplicates the standard output at the beginning) on a new line, prepending to the first argument the level label.
    **This means that you can use the logger in a function and still capture its standard output via the `$(call_to_function)` syntax.**
+   This works because command expansion `$()` captures the standard output only!
 1. By default, both `PrintFatalAndExit` and `PrintInternalAndExit` will exit with exit code 1 (general failure).
    You can however use the `exit_code` variable to change this either globally or on a per-case basis.
    E.g. `exit_code=42 PrintFatalAndExit "Oh no!"` will use 42 as exit code (and the `exit_code` variable will not be changed in the calling environment).